 Natural treasures in South Iceland

 Hotel Lækur is about 10 km / 6 mi from route no 1 (the ‘Ring Road’), in the heart of an expansive region that is home to many of Iceland’s best-known natural treasures and popular tourist stops.
-On a day-tour from Lækur, you can see Gullfoss and Geysir (90 km / 56 mi), enjoy the natural beauty at the edge of the wilderness and under the foothills of Hekla in Þjórsárdalur (84 km / 52 mi), or visit little seaside villages along the coast.
-To the east are Fljótshlíð (24 km / 15 mi), Seljalandsfoss (45 km / 28 mi), Þórsmörk (55 km / 34 mi – scheduled tours run daily from Hvolsvöllur, 23 km / 14 mi) and Skógafoss, one of the most beautiful waterfalls in Iceland, located in the countryside at the foothills of Eyjafjallajökull (72 km / 45 mi).
+On a day-tour from Lækur, you can see Gullfoss and Geysir (90 km / 56 mi), enjoy the natural beauty at the edge of the Icelands interior and at the foothills of Hekla in Þjórsárdalur (84 km / 52 mi), or visit little seaside villages along the coast.
+To the east are Fljótshlíð (24 km / 15 mi), Seljalandsfoss (45 km / 28 mi), Þórsmörk (55 km / 34 mi – scheduled tours run daily from Hvolsvöllur, 23 km / 14 mi) and Skógafoss, one of the most beautiful waterfalls in Iceland, located in the countryside at the foothills of the infamous Eyjafjallajökull glacier (72 km / 45 mi).

 The old turf house at Keldur